Skip to main content

 8 Ways Your Company Can Support Veteran Employees

-Three wounded warriors and veterans engaged in conversation in front of a Christmas tree.
+Three wounded warriors and veterans engaged in conversation.

 1. Recognize military service: Acknowledge and appreciate the service of veteran employees.
 Consider hosting a special event or ceremony to recognize their contributions and sacrifices.